 The feature adaptation of Deborah’s novel These Foolish Things became The Best Exotic Marigold Hotel, directed by John Madden.
 The film starred Judi Dench, Maggie Smith, Tom Wilkinson, Bill Nighy and Dev Patel was an enormous success everywhere.
 A sequel, The Second Best Exotic Marigold Hotel, was released in February 2015 (Blueprint/Fox Searchlight).

-Deborah is currently writing a new novel and has been commissioned by the BBC to write the script for Bernie: The Great Escaper based on the real-life story of D-Day veteran Bernard Jordan, who “escaped” from his care home to make a cross-channel pilgrimage to the 70th Anniversary D-Day events in Normandy in 2014.
+In 2017 she was commissioned by the BBC to write the script for Bernie: The Great Escaper, based on the real-life story of D-Day veteran Bernard Jordan.
+Jordan “escaped” from his care home to make a cross-channel pilgrimage to the 70th Anniversary D-Day events in Normandy in 2014.

 Rochelle Stevens represents Deborah’s dramatic rights and dramatic writing.